 Long-Term Disability Due to Cancer

-Similar to short term disability insurance, long-term disability plans can be purchased individually or may be offered by employers.
-There are also two federal disability insurance programs that are administered by the federal government: Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).
-To be eligible for either of these programs you must meet the Social Security Administration's (SSA) definition of a disability, which is having an illness or injury that's expected to last 12 months or longer, or it's predicted to be terminal.
+Similar to short-term disability insurance, long-term disability plans can be purchased individually or may be offered by employers.
+There are also two federal disability insurance programs that are administered by the federal government: Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).
+To be eligible for either of these programs you must meet the Social Security Administration’s (SSA) definition of a disability, which is having an illness or injury that is expected to last 12 months or longer or is predicted to be terminal.

-In addition to having a disability, to qualify for SSDI, you'll need to have worked and contributed to Social Security through past paychecks for a certain number of years, which is based upon your age.
+In addition to having a disability, in order to qualify for SSDI you’ll need to have worked and contributed to Social Security through past paychecks for a certain number of years, which is based on your age.
 Qualifying for SSI is based on your income level and not your work history.

 The SSA will ask the following questions in order to determine if you are eligible for either SSDI or SSI: